KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 ### Looping is fun, wheeee!

 Yelp Devs are using nested loops to output their CSS.
 The outer loop goes from 1 through 5 and the inner one is going from 1 to the value of the outer loop.
-So during the first loop run of the outer loop, the inner loop will go from 1 through...
-1. During the second, from 1 through 2, and so on.
+So during the first loop run of the outer loop, the inner loop will go from 1 through… 1.
+During the second, from 1 through 2, and so on.

 Because it does the work well and is quite smart, I kept this as is.
 However I decided not to output anything in the inner loop and instead use it to build a compound selector to avoid duplicated CSS rules.